ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/31_MinimumSpanningTree/README.md

 - It operates by building this tree one vertex at a time, from an arbitrary starting vertex, at each step **adding the cheapest possible connection** from the tree to another vertex.
 - Likewise, it is a `greedy algorithm` that finds a minimum spanning tree for a weighted undirected graph.
-- How to find the vertex that will be added next.
+- How to choose the vertex that will be added next.
     - `minWeight[]` saves the minimum weights of edges connecting the current MST with other vertices.
     - It updates `minWeight[]` by visiting the adjacency edges from a new vertex whenever it adds the vertex to the MST.
 - Time Complexity: `O(|V|^2 + |E|)`